All Episodes

 Although we can send them contraceptives, but that's another whole show.

-This is the old neutrality act.
+This is the old Neutrality Act.

 We are not to do anything about it.

-We are just to sit back and have your uh private thoughts about it, but you cannot do anything.
+We are just to sit back and have your private thoughts about it, but you cannot do anything.

-And you go, well, uh okay.
+And you go, well, okay.

-What's our what's the deal with Laws?
+What's the deal with laws?

 Do I even care about Laos?